NIHON KOHDEN Vismo PVM-4000 series bedside monitors

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable with a hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and requires FDA registration.
 Can you find any stand-alone Smart Cables registered with US FDA as a medical device?

-When the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set and not the passive Smart Cable.
+Make no mistake, when the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set and not the passive Smart Cable.

 Indisputable proof the IBP amplifier hardware is configured, an important fact withdrawn from later monitor manuals